List of Kirakira PreCure a la Mode characters: Others

-The owner of the Mon Tresor pastry shop in Paris, who discovered and valued Ciel's talent for sweets.
-After discovering that Ciel is in Ichigozaka, she seeks to know why she chose to leave behind her reputation in Paris for a small town in the hills.
+The owner of the Mon Tresor pastry shop in Paris, who discovered and valued Kirarin's talent for sweets.
+After discovering that Kirarin is in Ichigozaka, she seeks to know why she chose to leave behind her reputation in Paris for a small town in the hills.
 She tries to get her to return to Paris, but eventually accepts that she has made new friends and wishes to continue discovering new things.